Why choose Zirconia over Porcelain fused to metal (PFM) crowns?

 3. Tooth reduction

-Considering the required minimum thickness of the crowns, a greater amount of tooth structure should be reduced for Porcelain fused to metal crowns (minimum 2mm) whereas minimal tooth reduction is enough for zirconia crowns (0.5mm).
+Considering the required minimum thickness of the crowns, a greater amount of tooth structure should be reduced for Porcelain fused to metal crowns (minimum 2mm) whereas minimal tooth reduction is enough for metal free zirconia crowns (0.5mm).
+That is; porcelain fused metal crown preparation is relatively more when compared to that of porcelain fused to zirconia

 4. Fracture of the crowns